Lo3z/to-do-list-app/README.md

 Simple to-do-list app project, allows users to add and remove items to a list.
+Created with JS/JQuery